Protectator/canard/README.md

 ### Lives

 You start the game with 5 lives.
-Each time you get hit, you lost one life.
-You are immediately vulnerable again, so stay
+Each time you get hit, you lose one life.
+You are immediately vulnerable again, so stay away from enemies !

 ### Score